We are in the process of setting the Victorian Default Offer prices to apply from 1 July 2025 to 30 June 2026.

 Online public forum

-We will be hosting an online public forum on the 2025-26 Victorian Default Offer draft decision paper on 31 March at 11am.
+We hosted an online public forum on the 2025-26 Victorian Default Offer draft decision paper on 31 March 2025.
+You can view a recording of our public forum here.

 Next steps